khoango6804/khoango6804/README.md

 ## 🧠 About Me

-- 👨‍💻 AI Engineer/AI Analyst | TOP 3 RESFES 2025
+- 👨‍💻 AI Engineer/AI Analyst | TOP 3 RESFES 2025 at FPTUniersity
 - 🧩 Interested in applied AI for mental health & daily life
 - 🏋️‍♂️ Big fan of sports – sweat clears the mind
 - 🛠️ Currently working on: